Target's profit surges as Americans cast restrictions aside - WTMJ

 AP Retail Writer

-NEW YORK (AP) — Target’s sales and profits surged in the first quarter as Americans emerged from the pandemic eager to spend.
+NEW YORK (AP) — Target’s sales and profits surged in the first quarter as its customers, emerging from the pandemic, returned in big numbers to its stores for dresses, cosmetics and luggage.

-Sales at stores opened at least a year rose 18% in the three-month period that ended May 1.
-That follows a 6.9% increase in the previous quarter.
-Online sales soared 50% after rocketing 118% in the prior quarter.

 The company last year during the same period earned $284 million, or 56 cents per share, when shoppers were buying more low-margin goods like groceries and fewer goods that are more profitable for Target, such as clothing.